Endoscopic Discectomy in Fort Wayne, Indiana

 Frequently Asked Questions

-Most patients return to desk work within 1-2 weeks and physical jobs within 4-6 weeks, faster than traditional surgery.
+Most patients return to desk work within 1-2 weeks and physical jobs within 4-6 weeks.
+This is significantly faster than traditional surgery due to minimal tissue disruption.

 Am I a candidate for endoscopic surgery?

-Approximately 70-80% of disc herniations are amenable to endoscopic treatment.
-Dr. Greenberg evaluates each case individually based on herniation type, location, and anatomy.
+Approximately 70-80% of disc herniations are suitable for endoscopic treatment.
+Ideal candidates have contained disc herniations, single-level disease, and appropriate anatomy.
+Dr. Greenberg evaluates each case individually.

 Why Greenberg Spine